-Introductory guidance on dismissal focusing on unfair dismissal, including advice on how to follow a fair dismissal procedure
+Introductory guidance on dismissal in the UK, focusing on unfair dismissal and with advice on following a fair dismissal procedure

 Here we list a selection of key cases on dismissal, providing a summary of the decision and implications for employers.